-The role of the AA sponsor is to pass on the program of Alcoholics Anonymous, which they have personally experienced, by following the guidance found in the book, ALCOHOLICS ANONYMOUS: The Story of How Many Thousands of Men and Women Have Recovered from Alcoholism (generally known as The Big Book.)
-They follow the ideas, techniques, methods and suggestions that are those of Alcoholics Anonymous.
+The role of the AA sponsor is to pass on the program of Alcoholics Anonymous, which they have personally experienced, by following the guidance found in the book, ALCOHOLICS ANONYMOUS (generally known as The Big Book.)
+They follow the ideas, techniques, methods, and suggestions that are those of Alcoholics Anonymous.
 In AA, it is up to the newcomer to seek a sponsor.
 A sponsor is someone whose quality of recovery is appealing and who a newcomer may want to emulate.